Indira (film): Release and reception

 Indira was later dubbed and released in Hindi as Priyanka.
 The film won two Tamil Nadu State Film Awards, winning Santosh Sivan the award for Best Cinematographer as well as a Special Jury Award for the film itself.
 The film however remains the only feature film that Suhasini has directed in her career.

-R. P. R. of Kalki wrote it is understood that Suhasini has a healthy way of thinking.
-Whether she changes the fate of Tamil cinema or not, it will be favorable if she is not changed.
+R. P. R. of Kalki wrote it is understood that Suhasini has a healthy way of thinking; whether she changes the fate of Tamil cinema or not, it will be favourable if she is not changed.
+Reviewing the film at the Indian Panorama section of the International Film Festival of India, S. R. Ashok Kumar of The Hindu wrote that "In certain scenes Anuradha Hassan does not look like a new find at all".